 The main difference between EPA low-emission certified stoves and conventional stoves is that you can turn down EPA stoves for a long burn without extinguishing the flames.
 That is, they are better at producing a clean, controlled fire.
-But they are designed for wood that has a moisture content of twenty percent plus or minus one or two percent.
-Once you go far outside this band, their emission rate goes up.
+The EPA test method requires wood with a moisture content between 16 and 20 per cent (19 - 25% dry basis) and when the wood is outside this moisture band, the stove's emission rate goes up.
 So even the best wood stove's performance will suffer if the wood is not in the right moisture range.

 If you have some very dry firewood, like kiln-dried cut offs or old wood stored in a hot place, mix it with regular firewood to raise the moisture content of a full load.